-Currently the Larsen Chair of Opera at Simpson College, Dr. Bernard McDonald garnered wide-ranging experience as a vocal coach, chorus master, and assistant conductor with major opera companies in America, Europe and Far East, before embarking on a freelance career as conductor and vocal coach.
-Professional training at the Merola Opera Program of the San Francisco Opera led directly to an invitation to join the music staff of the New York City Opera.
-He was subsequently Head of Music and Chorus Master at the Florida Grand Opera in Miami.
-As Chorus Master at Glyndebourne, he prepared over twenty-five productions to great critical acclaim for a host of internationally renowned conductors: highlights include Idomeneo with Sir Simon Rattle, Die Zauberflöte with Sir Charles Mackerras and Otello with Vladimir Jurowski.
+Professional training at the San Francisco Opera Merola Program led directly to an invitation to join the music staff of the New York City Opera.
+He was subsequently Head of Music and Chorus Master at the Florida Grand Opera in Miami and at Glyndebourne, where he prepared over twenty-five productions to great critical acclaim for a host of internationally renowned conductors including Idomeneo with Sir Simon Rattle, Die Zauberflöte with Sir Charles Mackerras, and Otello with Vladimir Jurowski.